-Biodynamic Craniosacral therapy is a gentle bodywork modality that focuses on the healthy flow of cerebral spinal fluid in and around your brain and spinal cord, from your cranium (or skull) to your sacrum (or tailbone).
+Biodynamic Craniosacral work has its origin in the western medical practice of Osteopathy.
+It is a gentle bodywork modality that focuses on the healthy flow of cerebral spinal fluid in and around your brain and spinal cord, from your cranium (or skull) to your sacrum (or tailbone).

 What does a biodynamic craniosacral session look like?

-A craniosacral session in a biodynamic style usually lasts for around an hour.
+My craniosacral sessions usually last 45 to 90 minutes.
 While the client is fully clothed, the therapist provides a very light contact, usually quite still, working mostly with the head, spine, and sacrum, sometimes working also on the limbs and/or trunk.
-Although often considered “bodywork”, craniosacral work includes very little (if any) physical manipulation of the body tissue.
+Although often considered “bodywork”, craniosacral work uses only very gentle physical manipulation of the body tissue.

 It is not uncommon for clients to fall asleep during session.